RandomMeas.jl: A Julia Package for Randomized Measurements in Quantum Devices: Introduction

 Several software libraries support aspects of randomized measurements (RM), each serving different goals and user groups.
 The \texttt{povm-toolbox}~\cite{fischer2024dual} for Qiskit enables local and global POVMs, including arbitrary informationally complete measurements, and provides basic classical shadow routines.
 PennyLane offers a tutorial-level implementation~\cite{RoelandWiersema2021} and a \texttt{ClassicalShadow} class for random Pauli measurements, integrated into its broader quantum machine-learning framework and suited for small- to moderate-scale demonstrations.
 Mitiq incorporates primitives for robust classical shadows with calibration-based error mitigation and supports multiple quantum backends, making it a flexible platform for exploring error-mitigated RM, though simulations are generally restricted to \(\lesssim 20\) qubits \cite{larose2022mitiq}.
 Other toolkits, such as \texttt{TensorCircuit} (a general-purpose tensor-network simulator) \cite{Zhang2023tensorcircuit} and \texttt{Paddle Quantum} (educational demonstrations) \cite{Paddlequantum}, include basic classical shadow capabilities within broader simulation or teaching-focused contexts.

-\texttt{RandomMeas.jl} is designed to support the \emph{full RM workflow in a scalable, modular, and high-performance setting}.
-It provides the tensor-network-based implementation of RM protocols, enabling the simulation and analysis of large-scale systems beyond the reach of state-vector methods.
-It supports multiple classical shadow variants—including error-mitigated robust, shallow, and batch shadows—and provides efficient estimators for both linear and polynomial functionals with built-in statistical error quantification via resampling techniques. \RM is designed for seamless integration into both actual QPU experiments and large-scale classical simulations.
+In the small-system regime where state-vector simulation is feasible (typically \(\lesssim 20\) qubits), these packages overlap in functionality for standard Pauli classical shadows (and closely related local measurement schemes), and performance depends strongly on the backend, batching strategy, and estimator workload.
+Beyond this, \texttt{RandomMeas.jl} also supports a broader class of RM protocols, including arbitrary local random-unitary (RU) ensembles, global RU measurements, and circuit-based shallow shadows. \texttt{RandomMeas.jl} is designed to support the \emph{full RM workflow in a scalable, modular, and high-performance setting}.
+It provides tensor-network-based simulation and post-processing for RM protocols, enabling the simulation and analysis of large-scale systems beyond the reach of state-vector methods.
+It supports multiple classical shadow variants—including error-mitigated robust, shallow, and batch shadows—and provides efficient estimators for both linear and polynomial functionals with built-in statistical error quantification via resampling techniques. \texttt{RandomMeas.jl} is designed for seamless integration into both actual QPU experiments and large-scale classical simulations.
 Its emphasis on modularity, composability, and reproducibility makes it uniquely suited for developing, testing, and deploying advanced RM protocols in practice.

+To facilitate practical tool selection, we provide benchmark scripts in the repository (for representative RM workloads) that record the execution environment (Julia version and package versions) and can be rerun across machines and problem parameters.
+In particular, \lstinline{benchmarks/scaling\_benchmarks.ipynb} and \lstinline{benchmarks/example\_benchmarks.jl} cover representative simulation and post-processing workloads (dense vs.\ factorized shadow construction, local Pauli expectation values, and reduced-density-matrix moments) and report both run time and memory footprints.

-\paragraph{Article overview}
+\paragraph{Article overview.}

 This article is organized as follows.
 Section~\ref{sec:RM} introduces the core concepts behind randomized measurements and outlines the software architecture.
 Section~\ref{sec:basic} walks through a complete RM workflow, from setting generation to observable estimation.
 Subsequent sections present advanced features, including robust and shallow shadows, batch shadow estimation, and polynomial functional estimation, illustrated through a series of curated \textsc{Jupyter} notebooks provided in the package's \lstinline{examples} folder.
+These notebooks are described in more detail in appendix \ref{app:jupyter}.